kotest/kotest-cookbook/README.md

 For instance, if the `process` method after the change provides the following chunks: `[2, 5], [1, 4], [3]`, the test will still pass.
 <br/>
 <br/>
-So far we have been able to get by without any frameworks at all - just plain Kotlin code and Kotest assertions.
+So far we have been able to get by without any frameworks at all - only plain Kotlin code and Kotest assertions.
 Now let's see how Kotest's fakery can help us in more complex scenarios.
 It's only two simple functions,

 ### Test Double Returning Different Values on Subsequent Calls With Fakery